kundajelab/chrombpnet/chrombpnet/helpers/preprocessing/reads_to_bigwig/README.md

 If supplying a fragment file, it should minimally contain 3 columns for chr, start and end, and a 6th column with the strand.

-The CHROM_SIZES file should be a tab-separated file with two columns.
+The `CHROM_SIZES` file should be a tab-separated file with two columns.
 First column is the chromosome and second column is the chromsome length.
-Make sure the bam's use the same reference format as the `CHROM_SIZES`.
+Make sure the input BAM/fragment/tagAlign file are consistent with the chromosomes in `CHROM_SIZES`.

 ### Automatic shift detection